-19. To maintain the Unit, hallways, Common Areas, and the appliances assigned to Tenant for Tenant's exclusive use in a decent, safe, clean, and sanitary condition as defined by HACP Housekeeping standards.
-Tenants are required to maintain assigned yards in a neat and orderly manner including, but not limited to, cutting grass and raking leaves, picking up and removing trash and disposing of garbage, rubbish and, other waste in a sanitary and safe manner.
-Tenants are also required to remove ice and snow from the area immediately in front of their Units.
+Neither HACP, its employees, nor agents are responsible for any vehicle damage resulting from the towing of vehicles.
+INITIAL for Ter HACP I neat a picking sanitai Intain the Unit, hallways, Common Areas, and the appliances assigned to Tenant hant's exclusive use in a decent, safe, clean, and sanitary condition as defined by Housekeeping standards.
+Tenants are required to maintain assigned yards in a and orderly manner including, but not limited to, cutting grass and raking leaves, gup and removing trash and disposing of garbage, rubbish and, other waste in a ry and safe manner.
+Tenants are also required to remove ice and snow from the nmediately in front of their Units.
 INITIAL 20.
+To assi 20.
 To assure that no "Covered Person" engages in: A. Any Drug-related Criminal Activity on or off the Premises or in the Unit.
 The physical presence of a controlled substance, regardless of ownership, shall constitute a material breach of this Lease and provide grounds for immediate Lease termination, in compliance with Federal and State law and HUD regulations.
-INITIAL B. Any criminal activity on or off the Premises that threatens the health, safety, or right to peaceful enjoyment of any HACP community by members of the Household, Guests, other Tenants or employees of HACP, or persons residing in the immediate vicinity of the Premises.
-INITIAL 21.
-To assure that no Covered Person engages in abuse or pattern of abuse of alcohol that affects the health, safety, or right to peaceful enjoyment of any HACP community by other Tenants.
-INITIAL 22.
-It shall be considered a material breach of Tenant's Lease and specific grounds for termination of this Lease if any "Covered Person" does any of the following in the Unit or of the Premises: A. Utilize, threaten to utilize, or attempt to utilize a potentially deadly weapon in connection with a verbal or non-verbal threat of bodily harm without legal justification; or INITIAL B. Shoot, fire, explode, throw, or otherwise discharge a potentially deadly weapon; or INITIAL
+INITIAL В. Any criminal activity on or off the Premises that threatens the health, safety, or right to peaceful enjoyment of any HACP community by members of the Household, Guests, other Tenants or employees of HACP, or persons residing in the immediate vicinity of the Premises.
+INITIAL 21 .
+To ass ure that no Covered Person engages in abuse or pattern of abuse of alcohol that other Tenants.

+22. It shall be considered a material breach of Tenant's Lease and specific grounds for termination of this Lease if any "Covered Person" does any of the following in the Unit or on the Premises: